lab1092/blender-manual_ja/manual/3d_interaction/transformations/basics/scale.rst

 -----------------------------------

 - Use :kbd:`RMB` to select the elements you want to scale.
-- Tap :kbd:`s` once to enter scale mode.
+- Tap :kbd:`S` once to enter scale mode.
 - Scale the elements by moving the mouse.
 - :kbd:`LMB` click to accept changes.